mabuni1998/GFRM-laser-quantum-phase-noise/README.md

 ```

 # Examples
-In the following, we showcase different functionalities of the code, which are necessary to reproduce the results in REFERENCE.
+In the following, we showcase different functionalities of the code, which are necessary to reproduce the results in [https://arxiv.org/abs/2412.14347](https://arxiv.org/abs/2412.14347).

 ## Setup problem
 We first define the parameters.
 Here, we consider only one particular pump rate, but by changing the index `i`, other pump rates can be investigated.